elliottjonestw/elliottjonesdotnet/src/content/blog/en/naturalization-in-taiwan.md

 The person must continue to satisfy the basis on which residence was granted when applying for settlement.
 Persons permitted to reside on the basis of having made special contributions to Taiwan or being high-level professionals are exempt from the minimum period of residence otherwise required before applying for settlement.<sup><a href="#ref-5" aria-label="Reference 5">[5]</a></sup>

 Applications for settlement are submitted to the NIA.
-Once an application has been approved, the NIA issues a Taiwan Area Settlement Certificate (<span lang="zh-Hant">臺灣地區定居證</span>),<sup><a href="#ref-18" aria-label="Reference 18">[18]</a></sup> not to be confused with an Alien Permanent Residence Certificate (APRC).
-A person granted settlement is required to complete initial household registration at the HHRO for their intended place of registration within 30 days; the NIA may terminate the settlement permission if the registration is not completed within that period.
-For persons of the applicable age, initial household registration also permits issuance of a National Identification Card.<sup><a href="#ref-19" aria-label="Reference 19">[19]</a></sup>
+Once an application has been approved, the NIA issues a Taiwan Area Settlement Certificate (<span lang="zh-Hant">臺灣地區定居證</span>),<sup><a href="#ref-18" aria-label="Reference 18">[18]</a></sup> which is distinct from an Alien Permanent Residence Certificate (APRC).<sup><a href="#ref-5" aria-label="Reference 5">[5]</a></sup> A person granted settlement is required to complete initial household registration at the HHRO for their intended place of registration within 30 days; the NIA may terminate the settlement permission if the registration is not completed within that period.
+A person aged 14 or over with household registration must apply for a National Identification Card.<sup><a href="#ref-6" aria-label="Reference 6">[6]</a></sup>

 The overall procedure for an ordinary applicant can therefore involve three distinct changes of legal status: from a foreign national to an ROC national through naturalization; from a newly naturalized NWOHR to a resident NWOHR under the Immigration Act; and, following permission for settlement and initial household registration, to an ROC national with household registration.<sup><a href="#ref-1" aria-label="Reference 1">[1]</a></sup><sup><a href="#ref-6" aria-label="Reference 6">[6]</a></sup><sup><a href="#ref-5" aria-label="Reference 5">[5]</a></sup>

 ### Revocation of naturalization
-In addition to the revocation required when an applicant fails to provide evidence of loss of their previous nationality under Article 9, Article 19 of the Nationality Act permits the Ministry of the Interior (MOI) to revoke a grant of naturalization if it discovers that the grant did not conform to the Act.<sup><a href="#ref-20" aria-label="Reference 20">[20]</a></sup><sup><a href="#ref-21" aria-label="Reference 21">[21]</a></sup> MOI guidance identifies, among the conditions that may be relevant to such a finding, legal residence, legal capacity, conduct and criminal-record requirements, financial self-sufficiency, and compliance with the requirement concerning loss of previous nationality.<sup><a href="#ref-22" aria-label="Reference 22">[22]</a></sup>
+In addition to the revocation required when an applicant fails to provide evidence of loss of their previous nationality under Article 9, Article 19 of the Nationality Act permits the Ministry of the Interior (MOI) to revoke a grant of naturalization if it discovers that the grant did not conform to the Act.<sup><a href="#ref-1" aria-label="Reference 1">[1]</a></sup> Whether a grant conformed to the Act depends on the requirements applicable to the applicant's route to naturalization, including the eligibility and loss-of-nationality requirements in Articles 3 to 9.<sup><a href="#ref-1" aria-label="Reference 1">[1]</a></sup>

-Except for revocation under Article 9, the MOI may exercise this power only within two years after learning of the non-compliance, and may not revoke naturalization more than five years after it took effect.<sup><a href="#ref-20" aria-label="Reference 20">[20]</a></sup><sup><a href="#ref-21" aria-label="Reference 21">[21]</a></sup> The time limits do not apply where a final court judgment finds that the person obtained ROC nationality through a collusive sham marriage or adoption.<sup><a href="#ref-20" aria-label="Reference 20">[20]</a></sup><sup><a href="#ref-21" aria-label="Reference 21">[21]</a></sup> The MOI has stated that this exception requires a court judgment and is not triggered solely by a report or allegation of a sham marriage.<sup><a href="#ref-23" aria-label="Reference 23">[23]</a></sup>
+Except for revocation under Article 9, the MOI may exercise this power only within two years after learning of the non-compliance, and may not revoke naturalization more than five years after it took effect.<sup><a href="#ref-1" aria-label="Reference 1">[1]</a></sup> The time limits do not apply where a final court judgment finds that the person obtained ROC nationality through a collusive sham marriage or adoption.<sup><a href="#ref-1" aria-label="Reference 1">[1]</a></sup> The MOI has stated that this exception requires a court judgment and is not triggered solely by a report or allegation of a sham marriage.<sup><a href="#ref-23" aria-label="Reference 23">[23]</a></sup>

 Before revoking naturalization under Article 19, the MOI must convene a review panel and give the person concerned an opportunity to state their views.
-This requirement does not apply where the person is found already to possess ROC nationality under Article 2 of the Act, or where a final court judgment has found that naturalization was obtained through a collusive sham marriage or adoption.<sup><a href="#ref-20" aria-label="Reference 20">[20]</a></sup><sup><a href="#ref-21" aria-label="Reference 21">[21]</a></sup> The review panel has 11 to 13 members, including representatives of relevant authorities, impartial members of the public, and scholars or experts.
+This requirement does not apply where the person is found already to possess ROC nationality under Article 2 of the Act, or where a final court judgment has found that naturalization was obtained through a collusive sham marriage or adoption.<sup><a href="#ref-1" aria-label="Reference 1">[1]</a></sup> The review panel has 11 to 13 members, including representatives of relevant authorities, impartial members of the public, and scholars or experts.
 Its directions allow the person concerned to attend and submit written views; where necessary, the panel may invite a representative, interpreter or witness to attend.<sup><a href="#ref-24" aria-label="Reference 24">[24]</a></sup>

 In 2018, the MOI stated that a person whose naturalization permission had been revoked could remain in Taiwan before recovering their original nationality, and could apply to naturalize again if they later met the statutory requirements.<sup><a href="#ref-23" aria-label="Reference 23">[23]</a></sup>

 ### Reported cases
-In 2013, the Ministry of the Interior revoked the naturalization permission of a Vietnamese woman after finding that, before her 2009 naturalization, she had engaged in an extramarital relationship and had a child with another man.
+In 2013, the Ministry of the Interior revoked the naturalization permission of a Vietnamese woman after finding improper conduct involving an extramarital relationship and two daughters.
+The woman had been naturalized in September 2009.
 The ministry relied on the then-applicable requirement that applicants be of "upright conduct" (<span lang="zh-Hant">品行端正</span>).
 In December 2013, the Taipei High Administrative Court dismissed her challenge to the revocation.<sup><a href="#ref-25" aria-label="Reference 25">[25]</a></sup><sup><a href="#ref-26" aria-label="Reference 26">[26]</a></sup>

 ## Legal effects
 ### Electoral rights
 Naturalization alone does not immediately make a newly naturalized NWOHR eligible to vote.
 Under the Public Officials Election and Recall Act, electoral residence is determined by household-registration data, and electoral rolls are compiled from household-registration records.
 A naturalized national must therefore establish household registration and satisfy the other statutory voting requirements before becoming eligible to vote.<sup><a href="#ref-27" aria-label="Reference 27">[27]</a></sup>

 ### Eligibility for public office
 Naturalized nationals are subject to restrictions on holding certain public offices.
-Article 10 of the Nationality Act provides that a naturalized foreign national or stateless person may not hold a specified range of senior or elected offices, including president or vice president, legislator, premier or vice premier, senior positions in the five Yuans, deputy minister, ambassador, general officer in the armed forces and elected local-government office.<sup><a href="#ref-28" aria-label="Reference 28">[28]</a></sup> These restrictions generally cease ten years after the date of naturalization, unless another law provides otherwise.<sup><a href="#ref-29" aria-label="Reference 29">[29]</a></sup>
+Article 10 of the Nationality Act provides that a naturalized foreign national or stateless person may not hold a specified range of senior or elected offices, including president or vice president, legislator, premier or vice premier, specified leadership and membership posts in the five Yuans, a political deputy minister of a ministry, ambassador, general officer in the armed forces and elected local-government office.<sup><a href="#ref-1" aria-label="Reference 1">[1]</a></sup> These restrictions generally cease ten years after the date of naturalization, unless another law provides otherwise.<sup><a href="#ref-1" aria-label="Reference 1">[1]</a></sup>

 The ten-year period is also reflected in electoral legislation.
 The Public Officials Election and Recall Act provides that a person whose ROC nationality was acquired through naturalization at least ten years before an election may register as a candidate for public office, provided that the person otherwise satisfies the applicable candidacy requirements.<sup><a href="#ref-30" aria-label="Reference 30">[30]</a></sup> A separate and stricter rule applies to the presidency and vice presidency.
 Article 20 of the Presidential and Vice Presidential Election and Recall Act provides that persons whose ROC nationality was acquired through naturalization may not register as candidates for president or vice president; unlike the general restriction in Article 10 of the Nationality Act, this provision contains no ten-year exception.<sup><a href="#ref-31" aria-label="Reference 31">[31]</a></sup>